Rodica Sutzu

-Rodica Lucia Sutzu (15 April 1913 - 8 May 1979) was a Romanian composer and pianist who studied with Nadia Boulanger and served as the Romanian Radio piano soloist for almost 20 years.
+Rodica Lucia Sutzu (15 April 1913 – 8 May 1979) was a Romanian composer and pianist who studied with Nadia Boulanger and served as the Romanian Radio piano soloist and master of sound for almost 20 years.
+She won the George Enesco Composition Prize in 1933, and was awarded the Workers’ Medal in 1953.
+Her husband was chief of staff of the Romanian Deputy Prime Minister.

+Life

 Sutzu was born in Iași to Elena Jules Cazaban and Rudolf Sutzu.
 Her father was a publicist and a descendant of the aristocratic Soutzos family.
 Her mother came from a family of artists and musicians which included the composer Mansi Barberis.
 Sutzu married Radu Diamandi Demetrescu, who served as the chief of staff for Romanian Deputy Prime Minister Mihai Antonescu.